clan-lol/clan-core/docs/site/getting-started/networking.md

 ## 1. Setting Up the VPN Controller

 The VPN controller is initially essential for providing configuration to new peers.
-Post the address allocation, the controller's continuous operation is not crucial.
+Once addresses are allocated, the controller's continuous operation is not essential.

 ### Instructions:

 1. **Designate a Machine**: Label a machine as the VPN controller in the clan, referred to as `<CONTROLLER>` henceforth in this guide.
-2. **Add Configuration**: Input the below configuration to the NixOS configuration of the controller machine:
+1. **Add Configuration**: Input the following configuration to the NixOS configuration of the controller machine:
    ```nix
    clan.networking.zerotier.controller = {